College is the first step into adult life that determines one’s future, and waiting for it can sometimes become a nerve-racking experience.

 10. Start researching colleges

 Prepare for college by learning about its requirements and prerequisites.
 If the college is far away from where you live, you should also plan your residential needs.
 Are you planning to rent an apartment with your friends or reside on campus?
 How much will it cost?
+Check out this article for more info on how to choose a college.

 You should also think about the cost of your studies.
 Colleges and universities typically define their tuition fees based on the amount of credits that you are planning to take.
 There are also special courses that have their own payments.